kkirby16/Nail-The-Trail/README.md

 -When a user is done using our website they can click the logout button in the top right corner of the navigation bar to logout.

 ### Video of how to use my app: https://www.youtube.com/watch?v=2kKjG923AMg

+### Blog I wrote related to this project detailing how I solved one of the harder parts: https://dev.to/kkirby16/how-i-solved-a-harder-part-of-my-rails-hike-related-app-1f5a

 #### This project is licensed under: https://www.gnu.org/licenses/gpl-3.0.en.html